efumagal/sevenseas/README.md

 - `PortData.Coordinates` could be a specific struct with lat, lon and validation
 - Mock Redis and Postgres to be able to create tests
 - Add more tests and maybe a check on the coverage
-- Now the app that is injesting to the DB just start with the container, with more time an API (gRPC, REST) could have been added
+- Now the service that is injesting to the DB exits immediately, with more time an API (gRPC, REST) could have been added
 - Better naming and spend more time on the code structure to fit Hexagonal patterns

 ## Notes